ImmanuelEgboche/RedisClone/README.md

 ## Project Overview
 This project implements a Redis-like key-value store using Python, featuring a custom binary protocol for client-server communication.
 The implementation includes a server that can handle multiple clients concurrently and a client that can interact with the server using various commands.

+## Set up
+- For information on how to run this project please refer to setup.md

 ## Core Components

 ### Server